Occupational Therapy Assistant

 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

-For details on OTA program accreditation please use the following ACOTE website.
+For details on OTA program accreditation please visit the ACOTE website.

 Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapist Assistants administered by the National Board for Certification in Occupational Therapy (NBCOT) once accreditation has been granted.